RacheliDehan/RateProject/README.md

 Exchange Rates Website

 How to Run the Project
-1. Clone the Repository
+- Clone the Repository
-2. Download react moduls- run: npm install
+- Run the Frontend
+  -  Run :npm install
-3. Run: npm run dev
+  -  Run: npm run dev

-4. Run:
+- Run the Backend